Oldman10000/ski-carinthia/README.md

 The checkout page follows a simple layout.
 The user is shown their order contents and full price.
 They then need to fill in their personal and billing details for the order, including card details.
 The project uses [Stripe](https://stripe.com/gb) for payment authentication.
 The project currently only uses test stripe API keys, which means that the card data must be one of the preset Stripe test card details.
 During testing, I have used the basic 4242 4242 4242 4242 test card number.

-The function of this page fulfils user story 13 :heavy_check_mark
+The function of this page fulfils user story 13 :heavy_check_mark:

 ![checkout](documentation/checkout.jpg)